 MAC has worked with journalist Maria Margaronis to produce a series of personal interviews with some of the women featured in Caroline Walker's paintings.
 The interviews document the women's experiences and the journeys that have led them to roles they now undertake.

-Preview a selection of interviews:
+Preview one of the interviews:

 Interview with Ana Maria, one of the subjects of Walker's paintings - 'Corridor, Outside Room 353'